Skip to main content

 Request Information

-Why minor in geography?
+Why minor in Geography?

 Geography is the science of place and space.
 As a geography student at UND, you'll use technology and scientific reasoning to study locations, the differences between places and how people interact with the environment.